abhra0897/stm32f1_ili9341_parallel/README.md

 TBD

 ### Example
-Example code will be in examples directory.
-TBD
+Example code is in **example** directory.
+To compile using the provided Makefile, keep the directory structure as it is.
+If you change the directory structure, edit the SRCS, INCLS, and LIBS in the Makefile accordingly.

 ### Important API Methods